Celtics vs. 76ers: Betting Trends, Record ATS, Home/Road Splits

 Celtics Betting Records & Stats

-- Boston's games this season have featured more combined points than this contest's total of 212.5 points 65 times.
+- Boston and its opponents have scored more than 200.5 points in 77 of 82 games this season.

-- The average total in Boston's contests this year is 229.4, 16.9 more points than this game's over/under.
+- The average point total in Boston's games this year is 229.4, 28.9 more than this matchup's over/under.

 76ers Betting Records & Stats

-- Philadelphia has played 57 games this season that finished with a combined score higher than 212.5 points.
+- Philadelphia's games this season have had a combined scoring total higher than 200.5 points in 74 of 82 outings.

-- Philadelphia's contests this season have a 226.1-point average over/under, 13.6 more points than this game's total.
+- Philadelphia has a 226.1-point average over/under in its contests this season, 25.6 more points than this game's point total.

 - So far this season, Philadelphia has put together a 48-34-0 record against the spread.

-- The 76ers have been underdogs in 25 games this season and have come away with the win 12 times (48%) in those contests.
+- The 76ers have been chosen as underdogs in 25 games this year and have walked away with the win 12 times (48%) in those games.

-- Philadelphia has an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- Philadelphia has an implied victory probability of 31.2% according to the moneyline set by oddsmakers for this matchup.

 Celtics vs. 76ers Over/Under Stats (Regular Season)